Beech Bottom Falls aka Pinnacle Falls

-Once on the gravel road, hike for about 0.4 miles to a crossing of Abner Creek on a nice new foot bridge.
-We thought this bridge was a bit fancy for it's purpose, so I'm not sure what the DNR has going on.
-As soon as we crossed, I noticed where it looks like a trail is being cut down the right side of the creek with another foot bridge, so maybe a new trail to the waterfall?
-Anyhow, continue on the road for less than 0.2 miles and cross the smaller Dogwood Creek.
-There's no bridge here.
+Back at the beginning of the hike at the red gate on the gravel road, hike to the 1st bridge, cross it and head towards the next bridge.
+Instead of turning left and crossing the creek again, continue on the road for less than 0.2 miles and cross the smaller Dogwood Creek.
+There's no bridge here and usually only a small log to keep your feet dry.
 As soon as you cross, the road begins heading up, but you need to take the old dirt road to the left that heads back towards Abner Creek.
 Follow it for 0.3 miles of easy hiking until it ends.
 Now look mostly straight ahead for a narrower foot path that begins descending down towards the sounds of the waterfall.
 The trail is in good shape for the most part with several switchbacks, but a very large tree has fallen across the path part way down and we had to scoot up the steep bank and around the root ball to get past this.
 Don't wear your Sunday-go-to-meeting hiking pants because you may have to butt slide back down the other side.
 Towards the end of this trail, someone had added steps and a hand rail at some point in time.
 I'm guessing this was before the DNR owned the property, but I don't know.
-The reason I am absolutely sure this is DNR public land and not Camp Hannon property is that I compared my GPS track with the Pickens County GIS site.
-If you know how to use an online county GIS site, go to that page and click on the countywide GIS map link.
-Here's our GPS track in green.

 5-31-2010 from the deck across the creek

 places to go/links/videos/index/wildflowers/email